 Two CST Researchers Investigating Antarctica

-Two Temple University researchers from the College of Science and Technology—glaciologist/polar geophysicist Atsuhiro Muto and biologist Robert Sanders—are have embarked on two long research projects in Antarctica funded by the National Science Foundation.
+Two Temple University researchers from the College of Science and Technology—glaciologist/polar geophysicist Atsuhiro Muto and biologist Robert Sanders—are embarked on two long research projects in Antarctica funded by the National Science Foundation.

 Muto, an assistant professor in the Department of Earth and Environmental Science, is on a nearly three-month research project to investigate how variations in atmospheric and oceanic conditions may be influencing the movement and melt rates, and the stability, of two massive, adjacent Antarctic ice shelves.

 Sanders, professor and chair of the Department of Biology, is on a seven-week project.
 His team’s focus: analyzing microscopic phytoplankton, or algae, found in the ocean that are able fuel their energy needs both via photosynthesis, from the sun’s rays, and by ingesting food particles.